 Why work for a small business?

-Work within SMEs is also more varied than at larger organisations.
-Experiencing many business functions and taking ownership of more tasks significantly boosts your skillset.
+They're usually less bureaucratic and have little hierarchy meaning you can make a real impact from day one.
+The work provided by SMEs is more varied than at larger organisations and experiencing many business functions and taking ownership of more tasks significantly boosts your skillset.

 Is working for a small business right for me?

 'If you're wondering whether working for an SME would be right for you, then take some time to think about what you’re looking for in a graduate role, and the environment in which you'd like to work,' advises Richard.
 'It might also help to take a look at the company website and any social media pages, as well as any reviews from current or previous employees that you can find.
 All of these could help in finding a business that best aligns to you.'